PombertLab/MMH/README.md

 #### Downloading the UniProt databases
 Hidden markov searches will be performed against a local copy of the UniProt Swiss-Prot and/or trEMBL databases.

-The Swiss-Prot database can be downloaded with `get_UniProt` as follows:
+The Swiss-Prot database can be downloaded with `get_UniProt.pl` as follows:

 ```Bash
 UNIPROT=~/UniProt                ## Replace by desired download location